LD Network's activity and COVID-19

 The COVID-19 Adult Social Care Risk Reduction Framework contains lots of information relating to COVID-19 for social care workers, providers, service users and families.

-First of all, inform people in your life that you need to if they are not already being contacted through Test and Trace.
-Please inform us as soon as possible if you test positive by contacting us on 0345 241 5346 or email firstname.lastname@example.org and further advice will be given.
+Please inform everyone in your life that you need to if they are not already being contacted through Test and Trace and then inform us as soon as possible by contacting us on 0345 241 5346 or emailing email@example.com .
+We will require evidence of a positive test.

 I have recently taken a further test which is negative after originally testing positive to COVID-19.
 Can I come back to work?